jess-duong/rockbuster-stealth-sql-analysis/README.md

 As a data analyst on the BI team, I queried Rockbuster's 15-table PostgreSQL database to analyze customer geography, revenue patterns, and content performance across 108 countries.
 The findings were delivered as a stakeholder presentation to the management board and an interactive Tableau dashboard for ongoing strategic use.

+---

 ## Data Structure

 The Rockbuster database contains **15 interconnected tables** spanning film inventory, customer records, rental transactions, and payment history.
 The two **fact tables** (payment, rental) connect to **13 dimension tables** through foreign key relationships, enabling analysis across geography, content, and customer segments.

+Before writing a single query, I mapped the full schema using an Entity Relationship Diagram (ERD) to understand how tables connected — particularly the multi-step geographic chain (`customer → address → city → country`) that would be central to every market analysis query.

 ![ERD Diagram](visualizations/Rockbuster_ERD.png)